adobe-platform/porter/docs/detailed_design/hotswap.md

 1. [cfn-hup](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-hup.html)
    sits in a polling loop and triggers `/usr/bin/porter_hotswap` once a stack update is detected
-1. `/usr/bin/porter_hotswap` runs the configured docker containers
+1. Run the configured docker containers
+1. Health check the containers on their configured `inet_port` and `health_check`
-1. `/usr/bin/porter_hotswap` reloads nginx config to send traffic to them
+1. Once healthy reload haproxy config to send traffic to them
-1. `/usr/bin/porter_hotswap` drains connections on the old containers
+1. Drain connections on the old containers
+1. `docker stop` on the old container ids
+1. `docker rm` on the old container ids
+1. `docker rmi` on the old image
-1. `/usr/bin/porter_hotswap` sends a success message to the same SQS queue that porter is currently receiving messages on
+1. Send a success message to the same SQS queue that porter is currently receiving messages on